 Our Structure

-The SPCA is an incorporated society, led by a CEO and governed by a voluntary Board of Directors
+SPCA is led by a CEO and governed by a voluntary Board of Directors.

 Advocate and influence